Delaware Court Records

 What are Delaware Criminal Court Records?

-Delaware Criminal Court Records are official records bearing factual accounts of criminal court proceedings in the State of Delaware.
-The criminal court records are filed and maintained by a Clerk of Court/Court Administrator.
+Delaware Criminal Court Records are official records bearing accounts of criminal court proceedings in the State of Delaware.
+The criminal court records are typically filed and maintained by a Clerk of Court/Court Administrator.
 They may include the original evidence, judgments, transcripts, exhibits, pleadings, recordings, motions, and any pertinent information relevant to a criminal case judged in a Delaware trial court.

 Understanding the Delaware Criminal Court System